A review of stability analysis methods in plant breeding with an emphasis on cereals, I: Non-parametric and univariate parametric approaches

 Authors

-3 Department of Plant Production and Genetics, Faculty of Agricultural Sciences, University of Guilan, Rasht, Iran
+4 Professor, Department of Plant Production and Genetics, Faculty of Agricultural Sciences, University of Guilan, Rasht, Iran

 Abstract

-Introduction: Genotype-environment interaction (GEI) significantly affects the performance of various genotypes under different environmental conditions, posing challenges for agricultural researchers focused on improving crop varieties.
-The selection and introduction of genotypes, as a key stage in breeding programs, is complex and time-consuming due to the impacts of biotic and abiotic stresses.
-An ideal genotype should not only have high yield but also remain stable across varying conditions.
-This dynamic concept of stability aids in identifying suitable genotypes; however, none of the existing methods can explain all dimensions of performance across different environments on their own.
-Therefore, for the effective selection of superior genotypes and understanding the genotype-environment interaction, it is essential to analyze multiple datasets from multi-environment trials (METs) from various aspects of performance stability.
+Genotype × environment interaction (GEI) significantly affects the performance of different genotypes under various environmental conditions, posing challenges for agricultural researchers focused on improving crop varieties.
+Selection and introduction of genotypes, as a key steps in breeding programs, is complex and time-consuming due to the impacts of biotic and abiotic stresses.
+An ideal genotype should not only have high yield, but also be able to maintain its stability across varying conditions and not have high yield fluctuations.
+This is a dynamic concept of stability and can help identify suitable genotypes, however, none of the existing methods alone can explain all dimensions of performance across different environments.
+Therefore, for the effective selection of superior genotypes and understanding the genotype × environment interaction, it is essential to analyze multiple datasets from multi-environment trials (METs) from various aspects of yield stability.
+In this regard, various methods with high accuracy have been proposed for analyzing the stability of genotypes, which can be divided into two main groups, including non-parametric and parametric (univariate and multivariate) methods.
+In this study, the efficiency of various non-parametric and univariate parametric stability methods are comprehensively reviewed and compared with an emphasis on cereals.
+Moreover, the fundamental concepts of GEI, its causes, its necessity and importance, as well as how to evaluate the stability and performance of genotypes in METs are explained.

 Keywords